Thursday, December 15, 2016

 SPENCER HAWES: Obviously you gotta throw LA and New York.
 You can't really count those for obvious reasons.
 Obviously San Francisco is a terrific city.
 I'm really a fan of Toronto

-REDICK: Its' cold.
+REDICK: It's cold.

-HAWES: A lot of times when we go up there due to the schedule its in the dead of winter, you see kind of the worst side of the City when its 15° and snowing out but I got an opportunity to go up there during the lockout a few years ago.
+HAWES: A lot of times when we go up there due to the schedule its in the dead of winter, you see kind of the worst side of the city when it's 15° and snowing out but I got an opportunity to go up there during the lockout a few years ago.
 I believe it was during the fall and had an unbelievable experience so Toronto's definitely one of my favorites.

 Where else would I throw in there.
 What's another one you like?
 Chicago?